angela-tyc/angela-tyc/README.md

 Welcome to my GitHub profile!

-## 🚀 About Me
+## 👶🏻 About Me

-I'm a Master's student in Engineering at **UCLA**.

-- 🌱 Currently exploring AI/ML applications and web development technologies
+Master's student in Engineering at **UCLA**.
+Currently exploring AI/ML applications and web development technologies.🌱

 ## 🛠️ Tech Stack & Skills